 - 89% of marketers list brand awareness as their number one goal for content marketing.

-- Only 13% of customers said frequent interactions with a brand built their relationship.
+- Various brand stats show that only 13% of customers said frequent interactions with a brand built their relationship.

 - 94% of consumers said they are more likely to be loyal to a brand if it is completely transparent.